Riccardo Pittis

-Riccardo Pittis (born 18 December 1968 in Milan, Italy) is a former Italian professional basketball player.
+Riccardo Pittis (born 18 December 1968) is an Italian former professional basketball player.
 At a height of tall, he played at the small forward position.
 During his basketball playing career, he was nicknamed Acciughino (English: Anchovy).
 He was among the 105 player nominees for the 50 Greatest EuroLeague Contributors list.

 Professional career

 During his pro club career, Pittis competed in the Italian League for two decades (1984-2004), playing in a total of 20 seasons.
 Pittis spent his whole club career playing with two teams: Olimpia Milano and Pallacanestro Treviso.
 With Olimpia, he won Europe's premiere basketball competition twice, as he won the EuroLeague championship with the club in 1987 and 1988.
 He also won the European-wide third level FIBA Korać Cup title in 1993 with Olimpia.
 With Benetton Treviso, he won the European-wide secondary level FIBA Saporta Cup title in 1995 and 1999.

 Pittis led the EuroLeague in steals a total of 4 times (1992, 1994, 1996, and 2003).
 He finished his club playing career with 6,637 points scored and 1,811 steals, in 708 games played in the Italian League.
 His total of 1,811 career steals is the Italian League's all-time record.
 Pittis finished his EuroLeague career with 1,481 points scored and 420 steals, in 168 games played in 9 seasons.